open-cogsci/osdoc/include/api/canvas.md

 - `scale` -- The scaling factor of the image. `None` or 1 indicate the original size.
 2.0 indicates a 200% zoom, etc.
 	- Type: float, int, NoneType
 	- Default: None
 - `rotation` -- The rotation of the image `None` or 0 indicate the original rotation.
-Positive values indicate a counterclockwise rotation in degrees.
+Positive values indicate a clockwise rotation in degrees.
 	- Type: float, int, NoneType
 	- Default: None